RomanKolin/Audiolibrary_java/README.md

-This is written on Java audiolibrary application with ability of data changing, searching, filtering, sorting and visualization.
+This is audiolibrary application written in Java with ability of data changing, searching, filtering, sorting and visualization.
 The data is stored according to ER-model in MySQL database